 More advanced users can have complete control over the aux-mix send level and panning (for linked auxes) for each channel from the Aux view.
 These users can also create four custom groups.
 This allows them to divide complicated mixes into something more manageable by providing a master fader for a group of channels, while still maintaining the relative balance between them.
 This is especially useful for drums.

 Because it runs anywhere, QMix-UC is a great solution for both floor and personal monitoring.
 But it has one problem that can’t be overcome: it is limited to the number of aux mixes available to it.
 QMix-UC doesn’t add mixes; it merely controls the mixes you have.

 This is where the EarMix™ 16M and AVB Networking come into play.
 EarMix 16M is a dedicated 16-channel personal monitor mixer that networks to your StudioLive Series III console or rack mixer using AVB (Audio Video Bridging).
 Because the EarMix 16M mixes the audio source signals locally, you aren’t limited to the available aux mixes on your mixer.
 The EarMix 16M also lets each musician bring in a local source like a click track or backing tracks and blend it into their mix only.

-The EarMix 16M also allows you to add EQ and Limiting on each channel and because the StudioLive Series III mixers allow you to route just about anything to the AVB network, you can source signals from channels, FlexMixes, FX Mixes, or even the Solo bus.
+The EarMix 16M also allows you to add EQ and Limiting on each channel and because the StudioLive Series III digital mixers allow you to route just about anything to the AVB network, you can source signals from channels, FlexMixes, FX Mixes, or even the Solo bus.
 In this way, you can create submixes of your audio before it’s sent to the musicians, making it even easier for them to dial in the right mix for their headphones, in-ears, or floor wedge.